They’re home, they’re fed, the telly’s off and now it’s the Homework Horror Hour!

-Research has shown that children from all walks of life really benefit from having you show an interest in their school work regardless of whether you are divorced, separated or happily married.
+Research has shown that children from all walks of life really benefit from having you show an interest in their school work regardless of whether you are divorced, separated, a single parent or happily married.

 I think it helps if parents realise that homework is all about consolidating your child’s learning not trying to catch them out or terrify them about what they don’t know.
 They shouldn’t have to do something completely new, it’s more about reinforcing what they’ve already learnt at school.

 Children develop at different rates and most children are more advanced in some areas and slower in others.
 We all have strengths and weaknesses.
-In our house I help with creative writing and my husband helps with maths.
+In our house I helped with creative writing and my husband helped with maths.
 But it’s more about just being willing to sit down, get involved and help in whatever way we can.